csc-fw/dcfeb3a/ipcore_dir/daq_tx_la_readme.txt

    * daq_tx_la.xdc
    * daq_tx_la_xmdf.tcl

+Creates an HDL instantiation template:
+   Creates an HDL instantiation template for the IP.

+   * daq_tx_la.veo

 IP Symbol Generator:
    Generate an IP symbol based on the current project options'.

    * daq_tx_la.asy

+SYM file generator:
+   Generate a SYM file for compatibility with legacy flows

+   * daq_tx_la.sym

 Generate ISE subproject:
    Create an ISE subproject for use when including this core in ISE designs